FAR NORTH DRY GOODS

 Sculpture, sculptural jewelry and creative kitchenware

 American Dream 2: Fairbanks, AK

 10” x 38” x 10″

-In Interior Alaska (and many other places), houses get built on unstable ground, and sometimes houses built on previously stable ground become unstable.
-Foundations no longer function as a foundations.
-They move, they succumb to the forces they should be impervious to, they cease to provide stability – for the structures they support, and the people that live within.
+This piece is a continuation of my experience living on discontinuous permafrost.
+The dynamic nature of ground in Interior Alaska cannot be understated.
+Houses are built on unstable ground, and sometimes the ground which had been previously stable becomes unstable.
+Their foundations no longer function as foundations.
+They move out of level, they succumb to sinking, and they cease to provide the stability they were originally meant to provide for the structures they support, and the people who live within.

 This piece is a collection of three cast bronze houses.
 Each stands precariously on a number of long and lanky legs formed from bronze brazing rod.
 The surfaces of each of the houses are textured to appear frozen and icy.
 Collectively, they teeter on their too long legs, as if they know that to walk away would mean toppling over.
 This piece is personal, rooted in the anxiety of what to do with my sinking house, and inspired by the realization that a foundation which effectively anchors a home to the earth is something that should not be taken for granted.